Cultivator: Row crop cultivators

 The main function of the row crop cultivator is weed control between the rows of an established crop.
 Row crop cultivators are usually raised and lowered by a three-point hitch and the depth is controlled by gauge wheels.

 Sometimes referred to as sweep cultivators, these commonly have two center blades that cut weeds from the roots near the base of the crop and turn over soil, while two rear sweeps further outward than the center blades deal with the center of the row, and can be anywhere from 1 to 36 rows wide.

 Garden cultivators

 Small tilling equipment, used in small gardens such as household gardens and small commercial gardens, can provide both primary and secondary tillage.
 For example, a rotary tiller does both the "plowing" and the "harrowing", preparing a smooth, loose seedbed.
 It does not provide the row-wise weed control that cultivator teeth would.
 For that task, there are single-person-pushable toothed cultivators.

 Variants and trademarks

 Rotary tillers are a type of cultivator.
 They are popular with home gardeners who want large vegetable gardens.
 The garden may be tilled a few times before planting each crop.
 Rotary tillers may be rented from tool rental centers for single-use applications, such as when planting grass.

-A small rotary hoe for domestic gardens was known by the trademark Rototiller and another, made by the Howard Group, who produced a range of rotary tillers, was known as the Rotavator.